Wooseok765/NCI_Project/README.md

 - Implemented initial Django models: poetry, django settup and dependency settup
 - Registered models in Django admin: custom User, HouseholdGroup, ChoreCard, Role, Comment
 - Created and applied migrations
-- Tested models using Django shell
+- Tested models using Django shell: Django admin interface test, model relationship test,

 ## GitHub issues and Milestone

-## Current progress
+- GitHub Milestiones were used to represent each sprint
+- Each milstone contains the issues related to the sprint